IFeelBloated/Oyster/README.md

 - h<br />
   filtering strength
 - pel, thscd1, thscd2<br />
-  see the MVTools readme
+  read the MVTools doc
 - pel_precise<br />
   sub-pixel interpolation, True = NNEDI(Neural Network Edge Directed Interpolation), False = wiener interpolation
 - deblock, deblock_thr, deblock_elast<br />
-  - deblock: debloking switch for level1, the macroblock boundaries will be replaced with the blend of level1 and level2 when set True, the parameter does not work at level2
+  - deblock: deblocking switch for level1, the macroblock boundaries will be replaced with the blend of level1 and level2 when set True, the parameter does not work at level2
   - deblock_thr: threshold of the pixel difference between level1 and level2, if the absolute difference > deblock_thr, take the pixel from level2, else take the pixel from level1, ranges from 0.0 to 1.0
   - deblock_elast: elasticity of deblock_thr, ranges from 0.0 to deblock_thr
 - lowpass